JoaoGuilherme2909/JoaoGuilherme2909/README.md

 🌱 **What I’m interested in**
 - Backend architectures and API design
 - Cloud technologies and DevOps practices
+- Strong interest in low level programming and things
 - Linux, open-source software, and system internals

 ⚡ **A bit more about me**